sophiedeakin/Snake/README.md

 For the second update, I am planning to add the following features:

 1. Leaderboard: For this feature, I will be creating a leaderboard where players across the world can compete to be at the top of the leaderboard.
-By doing this it will
+2. More games: Create more classic games like Tic-Tac-Toe, Tetris, etc. These games will added to create a free games website which will bring more users and keep current users.

+For the third update, I am planning to add the following feature:

+The third update will the be biggest update yet, I will be turning the free games website into an app and making it available to all users on PC, Mobile and Tablet via Google Play, Apple App Store and Microsoft Store.

+## Structure

+When planning the structure of the game I wanted all the features to be placed on a singular page this will allow users to jump straight into the game without needing to click any unwanted links.
+During the structure planning I will be referring back to the [User Goals](#user-goals)